KhronosGroup/Vulkan-Hpp/README.md

 With this define you can specify whether the ```DispatchLoaderDynamic``` is imported or exported (see ```VULKAN_HPP_DEFAULT_DISPATCH_LOADER_DYNAMIC_STORAGE```).
 If ```VULKAN_HPP_STORAGE_API``` is not defined externally, and ```VULKAN_HPP_STORAGE_SHARED``` is defined, depending on the ```VULKAN_HPP_STORAGE_SHARED_EXPORT``` being defined, ```VULKAN_HPP_STORAGE_API``` is either set to ```__declspec( dllexport )``` (for MSVC) / ```__attribute__( ( visibility( "default" ) ) )``` (for gcc or clang) or ```__declspec( dllimport )``` (for MSVC), respectively.
 For other compilers, you might specify the corresponding storage by defining ```VULKAN_HPP_STORAGE_API``` on your own.

 #### VULKAN_HPP_TYPESAFE_CONVERSION

 32-bit vulkan is not typesafe for handles, so we don't allow copy constructors on this platform by default.
 To enable this feature on 32-bit platforms define ```VULKAN_HPP_TYPESAFE_CONVERSION```.

+#### VULKAN_HPP_USE_REFLECT

+With this define you can include a reflection mechanism on the vk-structures.
+It adds a function ```reflect``` that returns a tuple-version of the structure.
+That tuple then could easily be iterated.
+But at least for now, that feature takes lots of compile-time resources, so currently it is recommended to enable that feature only if you're willing to pay that price.

 ## Deprecated elements